UNIVERSITY OF WISCONSIN River Falls

 The UWRF Agricultural Education Society and honorary, professional Alpha Tau Alpha chapter, work with 4-H and FFA members by presenting leadership workshops and coordinating career development events.
 These organizations have a long history of success competing in the National Collegiate Agricultural Education Contests held in conjunction with the National FFA Convention each fall.
 Opportunities also exist for conducting undergraduate research and attending agricultural education research conferences.

 The Agricultural Education department faculty and staff support student development through teaching, academic advising and advising student organizations.
 Faculty are active in the agricultural education profession at the state and national levels.
-Courses supporting the major are taught by faculty from other departments both within the College of Agriculture, Food and Environmental Science and the College of Education and Professional Studies.
+Courses supporting the major are taught by faculty from other departments both within the College of Agriculture, Food and Environmental Sciences and the College of Education and Professional Studies.

 “River Falls is a great place to go for Ag Ed!
 You get to know the faculty personally, as well as get the chance to participate in a variety of activities ranging from presenting parliamentary procedures workshops around the state of Wisconsin to helping with career development events held on campus.”